SaferMe/saferme-api-docs/30_reports.md

   "f_1_1_4": [1,2,3],

   // Integrated forms
-  // those fields are plugged in from extensions added to the account.
+  // those fields are plugged in from extensions added to the channel.
   // Impac, for example, will have the extra fields bellow.
   "integrated_forms": {
       "impac_form": {